 The Farm – A unique Island Heritage!

-Heathcote Farm has remained within the McNeish family through successive generations for over 300 years.
+The Farm has remained in the family through successive generations for over 300 years.

-Currently the farm is run by the present McNeish generation; Tom, Lynne & family.
-They farm around 77 Acres on this site which supports a small beef herd.
+Currently the farm is run by the present generation; Tom, Lynne & family.
+We farm around 77 Acres on this site which supports a small beef herd.

 In May the cows and calves are turned out to grass.
 Some of the fields are shut off in order to make Silage crop (winter feed) which normally takes place around mid June – early July, weather dependent of course!
 After which the cows and calves graze the full scope of the farm land and are likely to be seen closer to the cottages.

 In late autumn the calves are sold at market, some females are kept as replacement cows to move into the herd.
 From October/ November the cows and calves come indoors for the winter.

-Since our farming practise is non-intensive, the farm also offers a great environment to support a variety of wildlife that can be viewed in and around the farm and surrounding area including, a variety of raptors such as hen harriers, buzzards, peregrine falcon, merlin, sparrow hawk, kestrel, barn owls and short eared owls additionally badgers, red squirrels, red deer, bats, butterflies, dragonflies and a huge diversity of resident and migratory birds can be observed.
+Since our farming practise is non-intensive, the farm also offers a great environment to support a variety of wildlife that can be viewed in and around the farm and surrounding area including, a variety of raptors such as hen harriers, buzzards, peregrine falcon, merlin, sparrow hawk, kestrel, barn owls and short eared owls additionally badgers, otters, red squirrels, red deer, brown hares, bats, butterflies, dragonflies and a huge diversity of resident and migratory birds can be observed.

 The Farm Pond